-In August 2020, the FASB published an Accounting Standards Update ("ASU") 2020-06, which amends the accounting standards for convertible debt instruments that may be settled entirely or partially in cash upon conversion.
+In August 2020, the FASB issued guidance simplifying the accounting for convertible instruments by reducing the number of accounting models for convertible debt instruments and convertible preferred stock.
 The new standard eliminates requirements to separately account for liability and equity components of such convertible debt instruments and requires the use of the if-converted method for calculating the diluted earnings per share for convertible debt instruments.
 We adopted the guidance on January 1, 2022, using the modified retrospective method.
 Future interest expense of the convertible notes will be lower as a result of adoption of this guidance and net loss per share will be computed using the if-converted method for these securities.
-See Note 8 of the consolidated financial statements for more details.